 DCS v.
 PLC/SCADA

-In the past, SCADA was much more of a data acquisition and less of a control system.
+In the past, SCADA was much more of a data acquisition system and less of a control system.
 So if you wanted/needed control, you’d specifically look into a DCS.
 There have been many technological advances causing the lines to be blurred.

 A DCS takes much less time and programming ability to be able to set up correctly.
 A manufacturer is going to offer a DCS and everything else that you need to be able to set up the system from controllers to cables.
-The downside to that is you need the correct controller to be able to control your specific process and one for all the different processes in the facility.
+The downside to that is you need the correct controller to be able to control your specific process and one for all the different operations in the facility.
 You’re also going to be able to get the functionality out of the DCS that is built in and not much else.

-A DCS is going to have a propriety hardware and software.
+A DCS is going to have propriety hardware and software.
 You are going to be able to use the software and the controllers that they offer.
-A facility is not going to be able to pick the Honeywell DCS, but use Emerson Delta V controllers.
+A facility is not going to be able to pick the Honeywell DCS but use Emerson Delta V controllers.
 The DCS’s are set up in a way to keep everything in the same ecosystem.

 What Do You Want?

 That’s a very personal question.
 Alex and Evan are working at a facility that has a Delta V DCS installed (because it’s legacy equipment).
 One should always look at all their options.
-The best piece of advice that we can give is if you’re looking at a new installation, or a retrofit, there would need to be a really, really good reason to go DCS over a PLC/SCADA system.
+The best piece of advice that we can give is if you’re looking at a new installation, or a retrofit, there would need to be a good reason to go DCS over a PLC/SCADA system.